“It’s dangerous to go alone! Take this.”

 The Women’s Department is a platform and safe space for all women to socialise, relax and access resources.
 We are an autonomous safe space free from prejudice based on gender, race, religion and sexuality.
 The Women’s Department is responsible for representing issues facing Curtin women on and off campus.
 We work to maintain communication with national student organisations, identify and respond to issues relevant to women at Curtin, and run and support campaigns, events and activities that aim for gender equality.

-If you’re passionate about the fight for gender equality, or want a safe space to chill and socialise, then get to know your Women’s collective down at Building 106F!
+If you’re passionate about the fight for gender equality, or just want a safe space to chill and socialise, get to know your Women’s collective down at Building 106F!

-Our department is here to support and assist Indigenous students with services, and to connect them with people both on and off campus to make their university experience as enjoyable as possible.
-We are hoping to host great events both on and off campus, and to establish clubs that allow both Indigenous and non-Indigenous students to connect and engage in a social setting.
-We aim to promote a sense of reconciliation and connection for all staff and students, and to create a strong connection between all universities within Western Australia.
+The First Nations Department is here to support and assist Aboriginal and Torres Strait Islander students with services, and to connect them with people both on and off campus to make their university experience as enjoyable as possible.
+We are hoping to host great events both on and off campus, and establish clubs that allow both Indigenous and non-Indigenous students to connect and engage in a social setting.
+The First Nations Department aims to promote and educate all people on Indigenous Australian’s culture, history and issues.
+Our intention is to create a sense of awareness and acknowledgment between both Indigenous and non-Indigenous cohorts.